 - Black: 28% increase

-- If used exclusively across the country’s financial services industry, Socure’s technology could more than double the amount of automated approvals made in the US in any given year in the growing immigrant population, the 45 million+ group of credit invisibles, especially younger, thin-file 18-25 year olds, as well as minority populations who have historically been subject to unfair bias.
+- If used exclusively across the country’s financial services industry, Socure’s technology could more than double the number of automated approvals made in the US in any given year in the growing immigrant population, the 45 million+ group of credit invisibles, especially younger, thin-file 18-25 year olds, as well as minority populations who have historically been subject to unfair bias.

 - For the ML fraud model portion of the analysis, Socure tested hundreds of thousands of transactions and evaluated Socure’s Sigma Identity top 200 predictors.
 All variables were tested across multiple demographics: race, ethnicity, sex, age, socioeconomic class, and immigration status.
 Socure used the variable neutralization methodology to identify the negative effects of individual variables on the accuracy of the model output for each key demographic.
 Across all demographics tested, there were no statistically significant variations (e.g. bias) associated with any of the top 200 Sigma Identity predictors analyzed.